-In the financial year ended 30 September 2022 the Company continued to be an issuer under the GBP 6 billion Euro Medium Term Note programme (the "Programme") maintained by Compass Group PLC and the Company.
-The most recent annual update of the Programme was completed on 15 July 2022.
-On 5 September 2018 the Company issued €500 million 1.5% guaranteed notes due 2028 ("2028 Notes") under the Programme.
+In the financial year ended 30 September 2023 the Company continued to be an issuer under the GBP 6 billion Euro Medium Term Note programme (the "Programme") maintained by Compass Group PLC and the Company.
+The most recent annual update of the Programme was completed on 14 July 2023.
+On 5 September 2018 the Company issued €500 million 1.500% guaranteed notes due 2028 ("2028 Notes") under the Programme.
 The proceeds received by the Company in respect of the 2028 Notes were lent to Compass Group PLC under an inter-company loan.

-On 6 September 2018, the Company assumed the obligations of Compass Group International B.V. as the issuer of the \notin 750 million 0.625% guaranteed notes due 2024 ("2024 Notes") under the Programme.
+On 6 September 2018, the Company assumed the obligations of Compass Group International B.V. as the issuer of the €750 million 0.625% guaranteed notes due 2024 ("2024 Notes") under the Programme.
 In connection with this substitution, Compass Group International B.V. also assigned to the Company the inter-company loan to Compass Group PLC which was made with proceeds of the 2024 Notes.

-In the financial year ended 30 September 2022, Compass Group PLC launched a Sustainable Financing Framework (the "Framework") to enable the Compass Group to issue green, social and sustainability bonds, as well as other types of financing in support of its environmental, social and governance ("ESG") objectives, including its global climate net zero commitment.
-Following the launch of this Framework, on 8 September 2022, the Company issued €500 million 3.0% sustainable guaranteed notes due 2030 ("2030 Notes" and together with the 2028 Notes and the 2024 Notes, comprise the "Notes") under the Programme.
-The proceeds received by the Company in respect of the 2030 Notes were lent to Compass Group PLC under an inter-company loan.
-In accordance with the final terms of the 2030 Notes, the proceeds of the 2030 Notes are to be used by Compass Group PLC to finance and/or refinance sustainable projects.
-The Company intends to work with the management of Compass Group PLC to approve, review and report on the use of the proceeds of the 2030 Notes.
+In July 2022, Compass Group PLC launched a Sustainable Financing Framework (the "Framework") to enable the Compass Group to issue green, social and sustainability bonds, as well as other types of financing in support of its environmental, social and governance ("ESG") objectives, including its global climate net zero commitment.
+Following the launch of this Framework, on 8 September 2022, the Company issued €500 million 3.000% sustainable guaranteed notes due 2030 ("2030 Notes" which together with the 2028 Notes and the 2024 Notes, comprise the "Notes") and Compass Group PLC issued £250 million 4.375% sustainable notes due 2032 ("2032 Notes") under the Programme.
+The first interest payment on the 2030 Notes will be due in March 2024, after which the interest will be paid on an annual basis.
+The proceeds received by the Company in respect of the 2030 Notes are to be used by Compass Group PLC to finance and/or refinance sustainable projects.
+As of September 2023, around 50% of the proceeds raised from the 2030 Notes and the 2032 Notes have been allocated to sustainable initiatives, including operating expenditures on certified ethically traded coffee and tea and certified sustainable fish and seafood.
+Further details can be found in the Sustainable Bond Allocation Report dated October 2023 on the Group's website www.compass-group.com/en/investors/debt-investors/sustainable-financing.

-It is the Company's intention that any interest received from these inter-company loans be used by the Company to fund payments due to the holders of Notes.
+It is the Company's intention that any interest received from the inter-company loans to Compass Group PLC be used by the Company to fund payments due to the holders of Notes.
 Under the terms of the Programme, Compass Group PLC unconditionally and irrevocably guarantees any amounts due by the Company in respect of Notes.